 Blocked drains in Southwark flats and converted properties

-In purpose-built flats and converted properties across Bermondsey, Borough and Elephant & Castle, drainage systems can be shared between multiple units via stacks or shared lateral drains.
+In purpose-built flats and converted properties across Bermondsey SE16, Rotherhithe SE16, Borough SE1, Bankside SE1, London Bridge SE1, Elephant & Castle SE17 and the Lewisham-border edge of SE15, drainage systems can be shared between multiple units via stacks or shared lateral drains.
+Bermondsey and Rotherhithe wharf and warehouse conversions in particular carry adapted Victorian industrial drainage configurations where shared stacks were not originally designed for residential occupancy levels.

 If your neighbour is also experiencing drainage problems, the blockage may be in a shared stack or lateral drain.
 Confirm responsibility with your managing agent before booking a private engineer — shared drainage faults may be the building owner’s or managing agent’s responsibility.